 - 1. To understand the complexity of the mechanisms that affect the intercultural communication, intercultural management and diversity management. - 2.
-To be able to trace the normally "invisible" barriers to development and smooth development intercultural relationships and situations. - 3.
-To develop intercultural skills. - 4.
-To be able to apply the theoretical knowledge but also the skills they acquire in the course in workplaces where increasingly characterized by inter-cultural and diversity.
+To be able to trace the normally "invisible" barriers to development and smooth development intercultural relationships and situations.

+4. To be able to apply the theoretical knowledge but also the skills they acquire in the course in workplaces where increasingly characterized by inter-cultural and diversity.